IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

 Parameters
 ----------

-  name (True, str, None)
-    (Required for new resource) A name for the service instance

-  service (True, str, None)
-    (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

   parameters (False, dict, None)
     Arbitrary parameters to pass along to the service broker.
 Must be a JSON object

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

   wait_time_minutes (False, int, 10)